hamnaarif/Reveltek-Careers/Notes/pm_demo.md

 # Hands-On GitHub Test for a Product Manager
 The task is to test the knowledge of a Product Manager regarding the usage of labels, milestones, issues and cleaning up messy markdown files in a Python App.
 The applicant should also demonstrate their ability to use mermaid.js and advanced markdown usage like titles, bold, tables etc.
 ## Steps:
-1. Fork a messy GitHub repository.
+1. Fork a GitHub repository from [World Enterprise](https://github.com/WorldEnterpriseGroup/).
 2. Restructure the repository to make it visually appealing and demonstrate proper usage of GitHub features like Wiki, Readme and Projects tab.
 3. Use labels, milestones, and issues to organize the project and track progress.
 4. Clean up any messy markdown files in the repository.